 MVC decouples how data is manipulated and how it is displayed or stored, while unifying the code in each component.
 For understanding MVC, we can consider that the model is the data or even activity.
 The model objects are completely ignorant of the UI/view.
 The presentation part of MVC is made of the two remaining elements; the view and the controller.
 The view is how we represent our data on the screen to the user, and the controller is the glue, the operator between model and view.
 The controller offers facilities to change the state of the model.
 Its job is to take the user’s input and figure out what to do with it.
 There is not just one view and controller, you have a view-controller pair for each element of the screen.

 Usually, MVC and Observer Pattern are used together.
 The Observer is what maintains encapsulation and keeps MVC strongly object-oriented.
 Without the Observer, you need setters, which is considered as non-OO.

 One common mistake is making the controller a god class, a class that does everything.
-The controller should not oversee the operation of the views and models, it is supposed to mediate communication and unifies validation using either direct calls or the observer pattern.
+The controller should not oversee the operation of the view and model, it is supposed to mediate the communication and unifies validation using either direct calls or the observer pattern.

 So, if we sum up everything:

 - Model – The domain model, including data and procedures.

 - View – What the user sees and controls; the final UI.

 - Controller – The middle-ware and/or GUI framework that translates the Model to the View and vice versa.
 (A better name for this part may be “User I/O Manager”.)